jimmyjazz/IDEF0-SVG/README.md

 The DSL is a list of statements of the form `Subject predicate Object`.

-Both `Subject` and `Object` are space-separated camel-cased nouns that denote Concepts:
+Both `Subject` and `Object` are space-separated and camel-cased, and identify one of the following types of Concept:

 * Function - an activity, process, or transformation
 * Input - the data or objects acted on by a Function